nrsh-society/press-reset/README.md

 ## Analyze Each Meditation

 Dive into your stats after meditation.
-Using Health Kit, Zendō is able to measure HRV and other health indicators during meditation.
-It also creates a mind & body workout for each meditation session, working in concert with Apple Activity app.
+Using Health Kit, Zendō is able to measure heart rate and estimate HRV during meditation.

 ## Monitor HRV (Heart Rate Variability)